hongkim25/TLTP/README.md

 19 SEP 2025 - Woke up at 7:00.
 Completed day 8 of the Programmers AI Backend bootcamp (Javascript, 09:00-18:00), talked to Gemini/Claude/ChatGPT, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo.
   Programmers AI Backend Bootcamp: Javascript - iteration, array, object, function

+19 SEP 2025 - Woke up at 6:40.
+Continued Andrew Ng's machine learning specialization (Completed week 1 of course 1), talked to Gemini/Claude/ChatGPT, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo (a lot).